guiaria/MSR_assignment_2/README.md

 ## Process delta

-We believe that the process to create visualization is identical to the thesis since we both use external library (plotly) to create the Treemaps, also we use same preprocessed data.
+We believe that the process to create visualization is identical to the thesis since we reiled on the external library (plotly) to create the visualization.
+In addition, the data we used is identical to the thesis itself, hence the process should not be distinct.

 ## Output delta